 - Schedule the next meeting call to discuss further steps.

-If you follow the process and the format above, you won’t face any challenges and you’ll find yourself writing a successful marketing proposal template, the one that pulls together all the required information concisely and helps the prospect to make an informed buying decision.
+If you follow the process and the format above, you won’t face any challenges while developing a marketing proposal and you’ll find yourself writing a successful proposal template, the one that pulls together all the required information concisely and helps the prospect to make an informed buying decision.